 Make Your Own Effective Sleep Aid from Safe Easy to Find Herbs!

-Although there are many many relaxant and sedative herbs out there (Passion Flower, Skullcap, Chamomile, Oat Straw...to name just a few), I love this particular combination.
+Although there are many many relaxant and sedative herbs out there (Passion Flower, Skullcap, Chamomile, Oat Straw...to name just a few), I love this particular combination I'm about to share with you.
 Hops and Lavender are gentle and tasty, while the Valerian tops the list as a sleep aid herbal powerhouse!

 All About Valerian, Hops, and Lavender

 Valerian root is generally harvested in the fall, after the plant has fed the root through the spring and the summer.
 It's a pretty stinky root.
 Many people compare its scent to stinky feet or cheese.
 Personally, I find it very earthy and grounding, but yes, it can be smelly, especially if you spill some tincture like I did once.
 Whew!